-In traditional surrogacy, the surrogate mother uses her own egg and is artificially inseminated using sperm from the intended father or a donor.
-The surrogate carries and delivers the baby, and then, because she is the child’s biological mother, must relinquish her parental rights so that the child can be raised by the intended parents.
+In traditional surrogacy, the surrogate mother uses her egg, which is artificially inseminated using sperm from the intended father or a donor.

 Traditional Surrogacy Definition